 “Empathy is at the heart of therapy: It is the ability to listen, understand and share in another person’s feelings.”

-Dan provides a confidential environment for you to identify, define and clarify emotional issues while helping you process anger and confusion.
+Dan provides a confidential environment for you to identify, define and clarify emotional issues.

-Proficient in a diverse array of counselling modalities, Dan’s approach is person centred, intuitive and flexible with strong emphasis on open dialogue.
+Proficient in diverse counselling modalities, Dan’s approach is person centred, intuitive and with strong emphasis on open dialogue and narrative therapy.

-Contemporary Integrative Counselling is a combined evidence based approach to psychotherapy that brings together different elements of specific therapies.
+Contemporary Integrative Counselling is a combined evidence based approach to therapy that brings together different elements of specific modalities.

 He addresses a wide range of presenting issues such as Anger, Anxiety, Trauma, Depression, Post-Traumatic Stress Disorder (PTSD) & other Mental Health issues.